F4LK0N/DockerBoilerplate/README.md

 # Alpine 3.17

 This project creates a image to serve as base image for your next projects.
 It comes with all its essential functionalities already installed and configured to start development.

-.
+<br><br>

 # Adm

 The Falkon Administrative Tools Panel (Adm) are included in this project.
 It provides a panel with useful commands and tools to help monitore and manage the system.
-You can customize the adm panel accordingly to your need, all the scripts are located at: ``` /adm/ ``` and are in the bash format.
+You can customize the adm panel accordingly to your need, all the scripts are located at: `/adm/` and are in the bash format.
 To access the panel, on a CLI terminal inside the OS container, just type:
 ```
 adm